digitalillusion/gatsby-plugin-silverghost/examples/list/README.md

       broadcast: [defaultPayload2, listPayload2]
     }

-Conversely, if split was applied before accumulate, the state would result like this:
+Conversely, if split applies to accumulate, the state would result like this:

     [
       { room: defaultPayload1, broadcast: defaultPayload2 },
       { room: listPayload1, broadcast: listPayload2 }
     ]

-One way of organizing the structure of the state may result more elegant than the other, depending on how the view is implemented.
+One way of organizing the structure of the state may result more elegant than the other, depending on how the view implementation.

 **Reduction services**

 The reduction service contains a simulated call to a server that encodes the action information about the filter, pagination and sorting and return a result from a local dataset instead.
 This is done through the library function `encodeSearchQuery`.

-The reduction services propagates an action which has a payload composed of an array of two elements that will be split on two the reducers: an object containing the query string for the `DefaultReducer` and an object representing a list for the `ListReducer`.
+The reduction services propagates an action which has a payload composed of an array of two elements that will be split on the two reducers: an object containing the query string for the `DefaultReducer` and an object representing a list for the `ListReducer`.
 In the event of setting the message of the day, for optimal performance, the list of messages gets recovered from the state and in the event of searching the list of message the converse happens.

 > There is no guarantee for the previous state to be defined.
 There is a condition under which the accumulation must restart: change of pathgroup parameters.
 Such parameters identify several paths whose state must not be mixed.
-If accumulation didn't restart, there would end up the old portion of state from the previous path merged with the new portion of state from the action having changed pathgroup parameters, which is incoherent and inconvenient.
+If accumulation didn't restart, there would end up a portion of the old state (from the previous path) merged with a portion of the new state (from the action having changed pathgroup parameters), which is incoherent and inconvenient.
 This is the reason why the page resets when we change channel, but not when we just go back to index.

     function handleWelcome(state, action, next) {
       let [channel, query, request] = action.params